mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 Tipping it in the German favor may only require removing one of the 122mm howitzers.
 These are so important for wearing away at the Germans that losing even one will have an effect.

+One or more of the fortifications could be removed from the OOB, which would force the Russian player into even more of a defensive posture, and would change how fields of fire were established.
+Currently, the fortifications at DF 50 on top of hills are for the most part impregnable.
+A one shot elimination is not guaranteed when they're in wooded hexes, and in the worst case, with unit firing from below the hilltop, attack factors would need to total between 100 and 200 to get a 5/6 chance of elimination.
+CAT atacks just can't muster enough AF fighting uphill.

+What would be better here would be a range of fortification strength from, say, 20 to 50, where the Russian player could choose which locations got the strongest fortifications.

 On the German side, remove one or more of the light SPAs, either the StuH 42 or the GW 38(M).
 These guns don't have a lot of power or range,